MelodyNet/Godot-Roguelike-Tutorial-MelodyNetAPI/README.md

 3. Create your API key and copy it to your clipboard.

-2. Clone this repository and past your API key in Rooms.gd where it says `var api_key = "enter your API key here"`
+2. Clone this repository and paste your API key in Rooms.gd where it says `var api_key = "enter your API key here"`

 3. Open Spotify (desktop/mobile app or web player) and start playing any random song.